Most of us consider play-doh to be a child’s toy, which keeps them busy with their hands shaping and making little creations.

 Can You Use Superglue On Play-Doh?

-If you need to stick any pieces of dried play-doh together, you can use some simple superglue.
+If you need to stick any pieces of dried play-doh together, you can use superglue.
+(My favorite is this one.)
 Simply place a small amount of superglue onto the area and stick it down.
 It should dry fairly fast, but keep in mind that the play-doh might absorb quite a bit of the superglue.

 Apply enough to stick the two pieces together, but not too much that it drips and then ruins other pieces of the play-doh project.